louieyan/r4ds-exercise-solutions/transform.md

     #> #   minute <dbl>, time_hour <dttm>
     ```

-    We could avoid using an "or" statement by using the [modulo operator](https://en.wikipedia.org/wiki/Modulo_operation), `%%`.
+    Alternativley, we could use the [modulo operator](https://en.wikipedia.org/wiki/Modulo_operation), `%%`.
     The modulo operator returns the remainder of division.
-    What happens if we calculate `dep_time` mod `2400`?
+    Let's see how how this affects our times.

     ```r
-    c(2400, 600) %% 2400
+    c(600, 1200, 2400) %% 2400
-    #> [1]   0 600
+    #> [1]  600 1200    0
     ```

-    Since `2400 %% 2400 == 0` and all other times are left unchanged, we will only need to compare the result of the modulo operation to `600`,
+    Since `2400 %% 2400 == 0` and all other times are left unchanged,
+    we can compare the result of the modulo operation to `600`,

     ```r